OskarUnn/kiiremkirjutaja/README.md

 ## Using

-Kiirkirjutaja has a lot of dependencies and therefore the recommended way to run it is though the Docker container.
+Kiiremkirjutaja has a lot of dependencies and therefore the recommended way to run it is though the Docker container.
 If you want to run it outside the container, please check the docker/Dockerfile file for how to install all the dependencies.